 Again, I ask the question, What does a nanny look like?
 As it turns out, the woman in the video is the professor’s wife, Jung-a Kim.
 And the two little tykes are their children.
 Is it possible that so many folks thought the wife was the nanny because of unconscious bias and stereotypes about women and Asians?
 The woman in the video could have been anyone: an employee of the BBC, a friend of the professor or his wife, the next door neighbor, his sister-in-law, etc.

 So many were quick to draw concrete conclusions of who this unknown woman is and what she was thinking or feeling from about 30 second of watching this news video.
 Drawing concrete conclusions from one or two data points and sometimes no information at all happens too frequently in business and STEM.
-As business and STEM professions, I’ll also remind you that there’s usually more than one potential answer to many of the questions that come our way.
+As business and STEM professionals, I’ll also remind you that there’s usually more than one potential answer to many of the questions that come our way.
 Let’s not be so quick to settle on the first possible answer that appears at the top of our minds based on historical stereotypes and unconscious bias.

 Children hilariously interrupt dad’s live tv interview, by Jeff Tavss – Executive Producer for ABC KSAT TV Channel 12, March 10, 2017, http://www.ksat.com/news/children-hilariously-interrupt-dads-live-tv-interview